-4 - Acres shall not include wetlands or 100 year flood plain
+&lt;sup>4 - Acres shall not include wetlands or 100 year flood plain

-- c.
+- b.
+Traffic information shall include impacts on the level of service on adjacent rights-of-way and intersections for the purpose of determining fair-share of improvement costs. - c.
 If improvements to the existing circulation system are proposed that will ameliorate declines in level of service on adjacent rights-of-way and intersections resulting from the development, increases in the maximum trips up to an additional 10% will be permitted, provided those trips are part of the level of service calculated above. - 3.
 Street frontage and yard requirements: